-The genie is out of the bottle in the majority of sectors and if anything the pace and rate of change and market disruption will only increase and with that, every board team, irrespective of the current scale and market position of the company/organisation, will need to be on the front-foot and ensuring that it has the capability to not only have a strong strategy focus but the capability for genuine strategic transformational thinking to help the organisation be optimally prepared for the scale of threats and disruption that exists as well as the incredible opportunities it is providing to organisations with the ambition and capability to spot and take advantage of these opportunities.
-Many board teams are in serious need of refreshing the ranks of their non-executive directors to ensure that new blood and additional strategic firepower is available to the board team to ensure it is absolutely on its toes and equipped for the years ahead.
+The genie is out of the bottle in the majority of sectors and if anything the pace and rate of change and market disruption will only increase.
+With that, every board team, irrespective of the current scale and market position of the company/organisation, will need to be on the front-foot ensuring that it has the capability to not only have a strong strategy focus but the capability for genuine strategic transformational thinking to help the organisation be optimally prepared for the scale of threats and disruption that exists as well as the incredible opportunities it is providing to organisations with the ambition and capability to spot and take advantage of these opportunities.

 Complacency and a lack of diversity of thinking styles around a boardroom table is a very dangerous combination particularly for organisations facing major disruption and new/increasing competition in their market environment.
 Even quite experienced board teams can drift into bad habits and over-focus on operations and the ebb and flow of the existing organisation.
 The shareholders and stakeholders in each organisation are placing a critical responsibility in their board teams to not only safeguard their interests but importantly add major strategic value by identifying, assessing and where appropriate grasping transformational opportunities that will ensure long-term sustainable success for the organisation's shareholders and stakeholders.